facebook/react-native/packages/react-native-test-library/README.md

 ## Important
 This package is for testing only.
 It is a subject to frequent change.
-It does not represent the recomended structure for React native libraries.
+It does not represent the recommended structure for React native libraries.
 It should not be used as a referece for such purposes.

 ## Building
 ```